ganiszulfa/expert-in-cloud-courses/README.md

-# Expert In Cloud Courses Files
+# Courses Files

-This repository contains a collection of files and resources designed to assist with teaching and educational activities in Expert In Cloud.
+This repository contains a collection of files and resources designed to assist me in sharing tutorials related to cloud computing.